 Health Benefits

 Broccoli is a member of the cabbage family.
-It is more nutritious than its cruciferous cousins, such as brussels sprouts, cauliflower, collards, kale, and bok choy.
+It is more nutritious than its cruciferous cousins, such as Brussels sprouts, cauliflower, collards, kale, and bok choy.
 All of these veggies contain nitrogen compounds called indoles, which aid in preventing cancerous tumors of the stomach, prostate, and breast.
 But broccoli contains exceptionally high amounts of enzymes and nutrients, such as carotenoids, that sweep up cancer-promoting free radicals.
-In addition, it's rich in calcium, high in fiber, and a great source of vitamin C, folate, riboflavin, potassium, and iron.
+In addition, it's rich in calcium, fiber, vitamin C, folate, riboflavin, potassium, and iron.
 It's a superfood, to be sure, and a defensive powerhouse!

 Buy